ZhexinLiang/Control-Color/README.md

 # Color-Anything
 You can visit https://zhexinliang.github.io/Color_Anything/ for more details.

-We will release our demo on hugging face later.
+Our demo will be available on hugging face.

 We will release our code and model weights later.